• Skip to primary navigation

 Status: As of January 2021, this phone number is no longer in service.
 However, you can still hear what used to play when you called it by clicking the link below

-Like several other creepy phone numbers on this list, this one is a video game tie-in — this time for the infamous Five Nights At Freddy’s series.
-It’s not clear whether the number is canon or whether it’s fan-made; either way, though, it’s pretty unmistakably FNaf-related to those familiar with the games: The voice we hear seems to be a garbled version of Phone Guy, and about 32 seconds in, the aria “Votre toast, je peux vous le render” from the opera Carmen — colloquially known as the Toreador Song — which signifies the approach of the Freddy Fazbear animatronic in the game kicks in.
+Like several other creepy phone numbers on this list, this one was a video game tie-in — this time for the infamous Five Nights At Freddy’s series.
+It’s not clear whether the number was canon or whether it was fan-made; either way, though, it was pretty unmistakably FNaf-related to those familiar with the games: The voice we heard seems to have been a garbled version of Phone Guy, and about 32 seconds in, the aria “Votre toast, je peux vous le render” from the opera Carmen — colloquially known as the Toreador Song — which signifies the approach of the Freddy Fazbear animatronic in the game kicked in.

 It is not, as some YouTube videos featuring the phone number have suggested, a “cursed phone number” that will make you behave erratically and/or kill you “within 24 hours of calling it.”

-Whether or not you know the source material, though, it’s still pretty spooky to listen to; give it a ring if you want to see what the hubbub is all about.
+Whether or not you know the source material, though, it’s still pretty spooky to listen to.
+Check out what used to play when you dialed it below.

 978-435-0163